 "Why am I worried about what others think?", "Why is it hard for me to switch to something good when I am angry or hurt?"...

-think everything through, it will get easier.
+Many of us get stuck in an endless stream of thoughts.
+It seems that if we think everything through, it will get easier.
 But the more we analyze, the more anxious we become – and the stronger we become prisoners of our own thoughts.

 The author of the book, Byon Ji Yong, a PhD in clinical and counseling psychology, explains why the mind becomes a trap and how to gently escape it.
 She shares simple practices and meditations that help bring order to thoughts, restore peace of mind, and clarity.